MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 The Image Analyzer extension is built-in to [!INCLUDE[prod_short](includes/prod_short.md)].
 You just need to turn it on.

 > [!NOTE]
 > To enable the Image Analyzer extension, you must be an administrator.
 Make sure that you are assigned the **SUPER** user permission set.
+For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 1. To enable the Image Analyzer extension, do one of the following: